 Students in the portfolio program receive multidisciplinary training in security studies by completing graduate coursework offered by the Departments of History and Government and the LBJ School of Public Affairs.
 Additionally, students will attend and present security-related material at required security studies seminars.
 Students receive feedback to improve their research, communication, and presentation skills.
 The seminar series includes discussions with other students and with established scholars and practitioners in the field.

 Courses.
 Certification in the portfolio program requires completion of four courses (12 credits hours) that have been approved by the Portfolio Steering Committee.
 Click here for a list of approved courses.
 Each student’s portfolio must include courses from two graduate programs outside of the student’s own program and no more than two of the courses can be from the same department or program.

 GPA.
 All portfolio classes must be taken for a letter grade (i.e., not on a CR/NC basis).
 Students must earn a minimum cumulative GPA of 3.0 on portfolio coursework in order to be certified as having completed the Graduate Portfolio in Security Studies.
 Students must also be in good academic standing as determined by the Graduate School in order to have the portfolio completion noted on their official transcript as an official degree notation.

 Seminar Participation.
-All students in the portfolio program participate in a monthly seminar series for at least one semester in the spring.
-This series includes presentations from graduate students as well as presentations from established scholars and experienced practitioners in the field of security studies.
+All students must attend a minimum of 4 seminars to receive credit.
+The seminar series can include presentations from graduate students as well as presentations from established scholars and experienced practitioners in the field of security studies.
 The seminar series will not count for academic credit.
-Students attend the seminar each month, give feedback on other students’ work, and present their own research at one meeting.
+Students attend the seminar each month, give feedback on other students’ work, and make presentations based on the seminar topic.